 In Sedgemoor and Somerset West and Taunton we are blessed with a rich tapestry of landscapes and habitats.
 These include the coastline along the Bristol Channel, the magnificent uplands of Exmoor National Park, the Mendip, Quantock and Blackdown Hills Areas of Outstanding Natural Beauty (AONBs), the lowland expanses of the Somerset Levels and Moors and our urban centres such as Bridgwater, Minehead and Taunton.
-Our districts are home to a mosaic of statutory designated sites, designated for particular habitats or species and include Special Protected Areas (SPAs), Special Areas of Conservation (SACs), Sites of Special Scientific Interest (SSSIs), Ramsar (internationally recognised waterfowl habitats), National Nature Reserves (NNRs) and local nature
+Our districts are home to a mosaic of statutory designated sites, designated for particular habitats or species and include Special Protected Areas (SPAs), Special Areas of Conservation (SACs), Sites of Special Scientific Interest (SSSIs), Ramsar (internationally recognised waterfowl habitats), National Nature Reserves (NNRs) and local nature reserves (LNRs).
+It is now also home to the UK's first 'super' National Nature Reserve.
+All deliver a

-$^{^{1}}$ Lambertini, M., 2020.
+1 Lambertini, M., 2020.
 Living Planet Report 2020: Bending the Curve of Biodiversity Loss.

 2 Collen, B., Whitton, F., Dyer, E.E., Baillie, J.E.M., Cumberlidge, N., Darwall, W.R.T., Pollock, C., Richman, N.I., Soulsby, A.-M., Böhm, M., 2014.
 Global patterns of freshwater species diversity, threat and endemism.
 Glob.
 Ecol.
 Biogeogr.
-23, 40-51. https://doi.org/10.1111/geb.12096 reserves (LNRs).
-All deliver a multitude of functions e.g., flood alleviation and recreation; comprise a range of habitats; and are home to a variety of species.
+23, 40-51. https://doi.org/10.1111/geb.12096 multitude of functions e.g., flood alleviation and recreation; comprise a range of habitats; and are home to a variety of species.